Mixed Hodge structures and formality of symmetric monoidal functors: Logarithmic de Rham currents

 is an equivalence. \end{prop}

-\begin{proof} We have the categories $\Fun(\Sch_\C\op,\cat{sSet})$ and $\Fun(\Sm_\C\op,\cat{sSet})$ of presheaves of simplicial sets over $\Sch_{\C}$ and $\Sm_\C$ respectively.
+\begin{proof} We have the categories $\Fun(\Var_\C\op,\cat{sSet})$ and $\Fun(\Sm_\C\op,\cat{sSet})$ of presheaves of simplicial sets over $\Var_{\C}$ and $\Sm_\C$ respectively.
 These categories are related by an adjunction

-where the right adjoint is just the restriction.
-Both sides if this adjunction have a symmetric monoidal structure by taking objectwise product.
-The functor $\pi^*$ is obviously symmetric monoidal.
-We can equip both sides with the local model structure.
+where the right adjoint $\pi_*$ is just the restriction of a presheaf to smooth varieties.
+Both sides of this adjunction have a symmetric monoidal structure by taking objectwise product.
+The functor $\pi_*$ is obviously strong symmetric monoidal.
+We can equip both sides with the local model structure with respect to the proper topology.
 We obtain a Quillen adjunction

-between symmetric monoidal model categories.
-In which the right adjoint is a symmetric monoidal functor.
+between symmetric monoidal model categories in which the right adjoint is a strong symmetric monoidal functor.
 In \cite[Proposition 3.22]{blanctopological}, it is proved that this is a Quillen equivalence.
-The local model structure on the category $\Fun(\Sm_\C\op,\cat{sSet})$ presents the $\infty$-topos of hypercomplete sheaves over the proper site on $\Sm_\C$ and similarly for the local model structure on $\Fun(\Sch_\C\op,\cat{sSet})$.
+The model category $\Fun_{pro}(\Sm_\C\op,\cat{sSet})$ presents the $\infty$-topos of hypercomplete sheaves over the proper site on $\Sm_\C$ and similarly for model category $\Fun_{pro}(\Var_\C\op,\cat{sSet})$.
 Therefore, this Quillen equivalence implies that these two $\infty$-topoi are equivalent.
-Moreover, as in the proof of \ref{theo: equivalence cochains-sheaf}, these topoi, seen as symmetric monoidal presentable $\infty$-categories under the cartesian product, represent the functor $\icat{C}\mapsto \Fun^{\otimes}_{pro}(\Sm_\C,\icat{C})$ (resp. $\icat{C}\mapsto \Fun^{\otimes}_{pro}(\Sm_\C,\icat{C})$).
+Moreover, as in the proof of \ref{theo: equivalence cochains-sheaf}, these topoi, seen as symmetric monoidal presentable $\infty$-categories under the cartesian product, represent the functor $\icat{C}\mapsto \Fun^{\otimes}_{pro}(\Sm_\C,\icat{C})$ (resp. $\icat{C}\mapsto \Fun^{\otimes}_{pro}(\Var_\C,\icat{C})$).
 The result immediately follows. \end{proof}